darmou/uav_search/README.md

+# UAV_SAR for FIND

 **tldr;** we compute a path for a UAV to follow to maximize the probability it will find its target

-Slightly long tldr; We have a set of geopolygons for which our target might be in.
-Each geopolygon has a different probability that the target is contained within it.
-Furthermore, each geopolygon might have different properties which affect how easy it is to find our target.
+**Slightly long tldr;** We have a set of **regions** which our target might be in.
+Each region has a different **probability** that the target is contained within it.
+Furthermore, each region might have different properties which affect how easy it is to find our target.
 For example, lots of trees might obscure the view of the ground.
-Each geopolygon is supposed to represent some homogenous area of land.
-We have a single resouce (our UAV) which has a special camera that can see some area in front of it with some probability of detecting our target if we are looking at it.
-We want to compute some path that the UAV can fly in that will maximize target detection.
-The images taken by the UAV are examined later, so we want to UAV to fly around until it runs out of energy.
+We have a single UAV with a camera, and known **detectability** for our target, if we are looking at it.
+We want to compute a **path** the UAV can fly to maximize the probability of target detection.
+  * Because we need a path, the regions are geopolygons.
+  * Probability and detectability are assumed constant across the region, before searching begins.
+  * We assume little to no analysis can be performed during flight.

 # The input: